Satellites of Infinite Rank in the Smooth Concordance Group: Proof of the Main Result

-\begin{proof} The family $\{K_i\}_{i=1}^\infty$ will be a carefully selected subset of the torus knots, chosen so that the instanton obstruction will show that the collection $\{\Sigma(P(K_i))\}_{i=1}^\infty$ is independent in the $\Z/2$--homology cobordism group $\Theta_{\Z/2}$.
-By the remarks at the end of the last section, this will show that $\{P(K_i)\}_{i=1}^\infty$ is an infinite and independent family in $\mathcal{C}$.
+The family $\{K_i\}_{i=1}^\infty$ will be a carefully selected subset of the torus knots, chosen so that the instanton obstruction can be applied to the collection $\{\Sigma(P(K_i))\}_{i=1}^\infty$ to establish its independence in the $\Z/2$--homology cobordism group $\Theta_{\Z/2}$.
+By the remarks at the end of the last section, this will show that $\{P(K_i)\}_{i=1}^\infty$ is an infinite independent family in $\mathcal{C}$.
 We construct the family of torus knots recursively.
-Note that the set of all torus knots is linearly independent in $\mathcal{C}$, by Litherland's result \cite{litherland}, though this fact will not be necessary for our proof.\\
+Note that the set of all torus knots is linearly independent in $\mathcal{C}$, by Litherland's result \cite{litherland}, though this fact will not be necessary for our proof.

-We first treat the case that the rational linking number of $J$ with its framed push-off $J'$ in $\Sigma(P(U))$ is strictly negative.
-Let denote this quantity.
-Choose, once and for all, a pair of odd relatively prime positive integers $p,q$ satisfying $l<-p/q<0$.
+\begin{proof} Recall that, according to \Cref{decomposition}, the lift of $\partial D^2$ to $\Sigma(P)$ gets identified with $\mu_K$ in $\Sigma(P(K))$ for any choice of companion $K$.
+Denote by the rational linking number between the lifts of $\partial D^2$ and its Seifert framed push-off.
+Assume first that $l$ is strictly negative.
+Choose, once and for all, a pair of relatively prime positive integers $p,q$ with $p$ odd, $q$ having parity opposite that of the numerator of $l$, and satisfying $l<-q/p<0$.
 In terms of these, we define the function of two variables

-\Cref{cob-torus} provides a negative definite cobordism from $\Sigma(P(T_{r,s}))$ to $S^3_{q/p}(T_{r,s})\#Y$ for any choice of torus knot (or any knot, for that matter).
+\Cref{cob-torus} provides a negative definite cobordism from $\Sigma(P(T_{r,s}))$ to $S^3_{p/q}(T_{r,s})\#Y$ for any choice of torus knot.
 We therefore choose a pair of relatively prime positive integers $r_1,s_1$ so that